muradm/ansible-linode-cloud/roles/instance/README.md

 subsequent tasks, can do normal job.
 If such linode instances do not exists, it will automatically create them as per inventory configuration.

+There is a `linode_register_rdns` boolean input variable for this role.
+If one has also, a domain managed by Linode Cloud, this role may attempt to update the domain A record and register rDNS record.
+When set to `True`, role will use domain specified by `linode_domain` variable to create an A record for current instance.
+Once A record is created, it will wait on localhost using `dig` command for record to become propagated and resolvable.
+Then it will update current instance's public IP rDNS.
+In short:

 Example Playbook
 ----------------